 Conclusion – B2B SEO Keyword Research

 You have the keyword research knowledge to start creating your B2B SEO strategy.
 Remember: B2B transactions have a long sales cycle.
-To be successful, make sure you are constantly doing these three things:
+To be successful, make sure you are constantly doing these things:

-- Identifying B2B client pain points
+- Identifying and addressing your B2B clients’ pain points

 - Providing novel content and solutions that solve their pain points